Leonhard26/final-project/readme.md

 - Random forest
 - Support Vector machines

 In order to determine their performance, I chose the F1 score, since the labeled data is imbalanced (way more users that did not churn compared to the ones that churn.
-Based on the F1 score, Log regression and SVM perform best, however, it is a very small dataset for both, validation and training so that the next step would be to run the modelling on a bigger dataset.
+Based on the F1 score, Log regression and SVM perform best, however, it is a very small dataset for both, validation and training so that the results have to be tested with a bigger data set for greater confidence.
-___
+_______
+### Conclusion

+In this notebook, we implemented a model with the objective to predict customer churn.
+We removed missing data, converted columns, and engineered new features for the model.
+We then trained three different models and analyzed their performance.

+Interestingly, this project gives great exposure to spark and to a very common use case by identifying customer with high chance to churn prior to the acutal losing.
+It is challenging to come up with features to be used in the modeling and requires some exploratory analysis in advance.
+Yet, the importance of propper features justifies the effort.

+In terms of next steps, I would definitely recomend to run the modelling (i.e. training, validation) on a bigger dataset for greater insights and confidence in the performance.
+Additionally, more features could get engineered and added.
+That said, the model has a huge potential to improve if the sample size increases so that even better results would be expected
+_______
 ### Other

 If you are even more interested, I am outlining my results in a blogpost.
 If you are interested, check it out and please feel free to get in touch: